IrinaStatsLab/SmoothTensorDecompositionABPM/README.md

 - `cp_run.R`: script for running CP decomposition for all the simulation settings
 - `fpca_run.R`: script for running univariate FPCA for all the simulation settings
 - `mfpca_run.R`: script for running MFPCA for all the simulation settings
+- `parafac2_run.R`: script for running PARAFAC2 (SCA-PF2) and SCA-IND for all the simulation settings
+- `sca_ecp_run.R`: script for running SCA-ECP for all the simulation settings

 In `Study 1-Case 1-Fixed ranks` and `Study 1-Case 2-Flexible ranks` folders, the following abbreviations were used to name the files:
 - `missing_rate`: random missingness